ZhiweiDeng459/scHLens/README.md

+## Hardware Requirements

+We recommend allocating at least 8GB of memory space and 50GB of disk space for scHLens.

+## Online version

 ## Docker version

 We offer a deployable Docker version of scHLens (https://hub.docker.com/r/zhiweideng975/schlens), allowing users to effortlessly deploy and run the software on their own high-performance local servers.

-## Hardware Requirements

-We recommend allocating at least 8GB of memory space and 50GB of disk space for scHLens.